kirkDD/Five-in-a-Row/server/GameSpec.md

 	> response.text()

 		1. "good" - if the move is successful, the move is made
-		2. "bad" - if it's not the player's turn
+		2. "bad" - if it's not the player's turn or the move is illegal
-		3. "no" - if the move is illegal, should resend move
 		4. "wrong" - if the winner is decided, should use /getResult

  -----------------